App Development: User Guide

 APPVIEW-FLUTTER

-"APPVIEW-FLUTTER" allows you to override the default rendering behaviour in the mobile application.
+"APPVIEW-FLUTTER" allows you to override the default rendering behavior in the mobile application.
 The rendering in flutter works in a different way than that way it is done in HTML.
 For mobile app, each view is converted to a Dart class (which itself extends the Flutter Widget).
 Typically, you will require custom rendering for the bottommost views in your page.
 The flutter rendering is quite complex and cannot abstract every nuance of the rendering for you.
-It is best to use system generated page layout and then provide custom code for each leaf view in the page.
+It is best to use a system generated page layout and then provide custom code for each leaf view in the page.

 Before your start writing a customization, spend some time studying the class that the system generates by default.
 An example is produced below.